a0rthur0/lazada_test_assesment/README.md

 For linux machines:

-- Download tproject
+- Download project
-- Make sure you have ruby 1.8 or later installed.
+- Make sure you have ruby 2.1 or later installed.
-- Make sure you have firefox and/or chrome installed
+- Make sure you have firefox installed
 - Install the bundler gem:

     $ gem install bundler